Nexathtech/web/api/README.md

   4. In order to log actions from particular device, it must have it's own unique id.
 In mobile applications we get it using [react-native-device-info] package.
 In native kiosk app we get it with `sudo cat /sys/class/dmi/id/product_uuid` command.
   While user (on mobile app) or program (on kiosk app) authenticates on API server, they send their unique device id alongside with email/password credentials.
 If the device doesn't exist it will be automatically created.
 Then every major actions, made by the device, will be registered.

+The Api also support multilingual responses (English and Italian currently supported).
+To get response with particular language, you have to set **Content-Language** header with specific language (en or it).
+If the header is not set, the user's default language will be used.
+If it's a guest, the system default language (English) will be used.

 Supported Endpoints:
 --------------------